What Is the Average Settlement for 3 Epidural Injections?

 Can Workers’ Compensation and Personal Injury Cases Both Involve Epidural Settlements?

 Yes.
 Epidural injection settlements commonly arise in both workers’ compensation claims and personal injury lawsuits.
+Although the underlying injuries may be similar, the types of compensation available can differ significantly depending on the type of claim being pursued.

 Workers’ Compensation Cases